dotnetprofessional/LiveSpec.Extensions.MSpec/README.md

-# LiveSpec.Extensions.MSpec
+# LiveSpec.MSpec.Extensions
-Extending Machine Specifications (MSpec) to support more BDD features
+Extensions to the Machine Specifications library to provide more BDD features

 more to come